ianmorgan/handmadedata.com/_posts/2012-07-09-running-pig.md

 at the London Hadoop User Group.

 I spent some time setting this up, but bar one missing library, its actually very easy.
-So, for Hadoop and Pig virgins like myself:
+So, for Hadoop and Pig virgins like myself

 1.	**Easy**.
 You don't need to waste time installing Hadoop, Pig can run in a local mode with an embedded Hadoop, and for this smallish dataset, that is sufficient.
 Just download the latest stable release (I used 0.10.0)